 Carmichael's Curriculum Corner

-Tips for Avoiding the Summer SlidePosted by Courtney Carmichael at 6/28/2017
+Tips for Avoiding the Summer SlidePosted by Courtney Carmichael on 6/28/2017

 During the summer months, students on average lose about 2 months of grade level progress.
 Teachers often have to re-teach prior grade level concepts over the first few weeks of school.
 School breaks in other countries often are spread out over the year in 4-6 week blocks to avoid academic regression.